Farzinfarzalipoor/Farzinfarzalipoor/README.md

 - 👋 Hi, I’m @Farzinfarzalipoor
-- I’m interested in Java developing and analyzing ERP and BPMS systems.
+- I’m interested in python developing and data analysis.
-- I’m currently learning Java and front-end technologies.
+- I’m currently learning python and AI engineering.
 - How to reach me: farzinfarzalipoor@gmail.com

 <!---